ltonetwork/seasalt/README.md

 Create a KeyPair object, using a byte array or a Binary representation of the keys.

 ##### `Binary getPublicKey()`
-Get Binary of the public key.
+Get the public key.

 ##### `Binary getPrivateKey()`
-Get Binary of the private key.
+Get the private key.